space-wizards/docs/src/en/proposals/theshued-librarian-workflow.md

 #### Researching

 The whole researching is based on the search for information presented in the form of abstract "History Hash Code", or briefly - HH-Code

 The HH-Code is a valuable piece of information that consists of 2 parts: Dates, and sequences of characters.
-This code is randomly generated at the beginning of each round for all special objects.
-Different instances of the same ProtoId contain same HH-Code.
-But these objects must be easily reproducible, and not unique, so as not to block the possibility of further study of the book.
+These codes are randomly generated each round, and knowing half of them, the player must find information about the second half of the code in the round.
 ```
 HH-Code example: 2984.12.14:HSGA-FEF3
 ```